Growing Papayas In Phoenix Arizona

 Planting

-Papayas are easily grown from seeds in early spring.
-Purchase a fruit from the store of your favorite variety, or buy some seeds online.
-For seeds from a fruit, separate out the seeds and rub them between your hands to help break the gelatin bubbles surrounding the seeds.
-Make a mound of dirt at least a foot higher then the surrounding soil.
+To prepare a site to plant your papaya tree, make a mound of dirt at least a foot higher then the surrounding soil.
 This will aid drainage around the papayas roots which are very sensitive to being too wet.
-In this mound, dig a a trench a couple inches deep and plant a couple hundred seeds in the trench about an inch deep.
 Do not mix compost or any other amendment in with the backfilled soil.
 Use straight native soil, because amendments will contribute to keeping the soil wet down deep in the soil which is detrimental to papayas.

 Watering frequency